Dealerdirect/guides/protocols/development-process/work-approach-checklist.md

 ### 3. **What is the impact of the idea on the current system❔**

 If the idea is user-facing, how will the user be impacted?
 Does it pertain to Consumers, Dealers, Employees?
 Does the UI have to be changed?
-Will import have an impact on the user experience?
+Will changes have an impact on the user experience?

 If the idea is mostly machine facing, how does it impact the existing stack?
 Will systems communication be influenced?
-Do API need to change?
+Do API's need to change?

 _Responsibility of_: <span class="role role-product-owner">Product Owner</span>